Below are the answers to some common questions. If your question is not answered, don't hesitate to contact us - we're here to help.

 ‘Corked’ has a specific meaning - it is used of a wine which has been tainted by a fungus found inside cork bark.
 This can happen to any bottle sealed with a natural cork, no matter how expensive.
 There is no definitive test you can do at home, but you can learn to spot corked wine by its aroma and flavour.
 Its effects range from mild (the fruit flavour of the wine is dull and muted) to severe (the wine has a strong musty or rotting cardboard aroma).
 If you are unsure whether what you can taste is cork taint, it helps if you can compare it with the aroma and flavour of another bottle of the same wine.
 It would be very unusual for both to be corked, so if they taste the same there may not be a fault.
 You cannot tell if a wine is corked from the cork itself.
 A crumbly or mouldy cork does not mean that there is anything wrong with the wine.

 Cork taint is the most common problem with wine, but sometimes other things go wrong.
 This usually means one of two things.
-Either the wine has ‘cooked’ through exposure to excessive heat, or the closure has failed and air has entered the bottle, oxidising the wine prematurely.
+Either the wine has ‘cooked’ through exposure to excessive heat, or it has oxidised prematurely.
 If either of these things happen, the wine may turn brown and taste sour, excessively ‘stewed’, or even of vinegar.
 However, not all wines that taste oxidised or cooked are faulty.
 Traditional white Rioja, Sherry, Madeira and many natural wines (to name just a few examples) are deliberately oxidised, heated or made without preservatives, specifically to produce an unusual flavour.
 Like the mould in a blue cheese, this is an integral part of the wine’s character.
 Similarly, as a wine ages it slowly oxidises.
 An old wine that is past its peak may taste tired, but it is not faulty.
 A wine is only faulty when the ‘fault’ causes it not to taste as it should, given its style and age.